minprog/platforms/data-structures/jaccard/contents.md

 ### Step 3: Analyze (again)

-Again for every function in the file, write in the commentary its new big O complexity.
+Again, for every function in the file, write in the commentary its new big O complexity.
 Write it down so that it's easy to see both the original complexity and the improved one.